SampsonML/gramian-angular-light-curves/README.md

 ```python
 data = np.load('gaf-mtf-training_images_labels.npz', allow_pickle=True)
 ```
-Not this file is too large for github so storing on google-drive or dropbox and grab from there.
+Note this file is too large for github so storing on google-drive or dropbox and grab from there.